 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Guests will be met by a crewmember in uniform at the Belize City (BZE) International Airport and transferred to the yachts.
 Guests may board Saturday between 3 pm - 6 pm.
 At 6 pm the yacht departs for its night anchorage to prepare for diving Sunday morning.
-After a full week of diving, the Sun Dancer II returns back to the Radisson Ft.
+After a full week of diving, the Belize Aggressor IV returns back to the Radisson Ft.
 George dock in Belize City Friday afternoon after lunch.
 Check-out is Saturday morning at 8 am.
 Transportation is provided back to the Belize City International Airport Saturday morning.

 Taxes & Fees: